wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

   - So if they were in the attack phase, move them back into the PLACEMENT phase.
 - If I am told that I have too many cards to place my armies, calling this should fix it for me and give me my bonus armies.
   - Check that we give players their associated armies and that they can call placement again after trading in
+- If I am trying to trade in cards during the ATTACK phase, then I must hold \> 5 cards for this to be valid
+  - A forced trade in only happens if you have \> 5 cards, otherwise you're not allowed to trade in

 ### Test 1
 Given a valid list of players for the current game